ecfm/CMU-MultimodalSDK/README.md

 # News

+--> Have a look at the newly released RAVEN model: https://github.com/victorywys/RAVEN - https://arxiv.org/pdf/1811.09362.pdf

 --> **mmmodelsdk is now released.
 Most of our fusion approaches are available under this new mmsdk module.**

 I am currently working on implementing some examples for mmmodelsdk fusion approaches under pytorch.
 Please be patient since I have to move the code from theano to pytorch :).
 In the meantime, if you need to recreate any of our previous model's performance urgently, we have the implementation of memory fusion, tensor fusion and tensor approximation in related_repos folder.